 Program for Conservation of Culture

-The Program for Conservation of Culture at the Mittal Institute will begin to address the lack of manpower and knowledge transfer in South Asia’s cultural conservation.
+The Program for Conservation of Culture (PCC) at the Mittal Institute addressed the lack of manpower and knowledge transfer in South Asia’s cultural conservation.

-With the aim to promote a climate for cultural conservation in South Asia, the Program for Conservation of Culture (PCC) will advance an awareness of cultural heritage among cultural professionals, organize resources related to conservation practices in South Asia by facilitating network-building with leading global and regional conservation experts, and advocate for the sharing of knowledge between the arts and sciences.
+With the aim to promote a climate for cultural conservation in South Asia, the Program for Conservation of Culture advanced an awareness of cultural heritage among cultural professionals, organized resources related to conservation practices in South Asia by facilitating network-building with leading global and regional conservation experts, and advocated for the sharing of knowledge between the arts and sciences.

 Program Coordinators: